Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 Clinical Presentation and Diagnosis of Stevens-Johnson Syndrome

 Stevens-Johnson syndrome is characterized by widespread erythematous lesions, targetoid macules, and mucosal erosions, often accompanied by fever.
-A case report of a 26-year-old male with schizoaffective bipolar disorder who developed SJS following lamotrigine dose escalation illustrates typical features: multiple well-defined erythematous lesions, targetoid macular lesions, oral erosions, and fever (https://pubmed.ncbi.nlm.nih.gov/40078262/).
-Early warning signs, such as fever and mucosal symptoms, are critical for timely intervention (https://pubmed.ncbi.nlm.nih.gov/41843406/).
-Diagnosis relies on clinical presentation and history of drug exposure, with supportive care as the cornerstone of management.
-Corticosteroids and immunoglobulins are commonly used, but their effectiveness remains uncertain (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+A case report of a 26-year-old male with schizoaffective bipolar disorder who developed SJS following lamotrigine dose escalation describes 'multiple well-defined erythematous lesions, targetoid macular lesions, oral erosions, and fever' (https://pubmed.ncbi.nlm.nih.gov/40078262/).
+These symptoms typically emerge within the initial weeks of therapy, with most patients recovering within 2-3 weeks, though deaths have been reported (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+Early warning signs such as fever and mucosal symptoms are critical for timely intervention (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 Mechanistic Pathways Linking Lamotrigine to Stevens-Johnson Syndrome

-Adequacy of Warnings Regarding Lamictal and Stevens-Johnson Syndrome
+Adequacy of Warnings Regarding Lamotrigine and Stevens-Johnson Syndrome

 Causation-Related Considerations for Affected Patients